root-project/root/documentation/spectrum/Spectrum.md

    int view_angle;      // rotation angle of the view, it can be 0, 90, 180, 270 degrees
    int levels;          // # of color levels for rainbowed display modes, it does not apply for
-                        // simple display modes algorithm group float rainbow1_step; // determines the first component step for neighbouring color
+                        // simple display modes algorithm group float rainbow1_step; // determines the first component step for neighboring color
                         // levels, applies only for rainbowed display modes, it does not apply
-                        // for simple display modes algorithm group float rainbow2_step; // determines the second component step for neighbouring
+                        // for simple display modes algorithm group float rainbow2_step; // determines the second component step for neighboring
                         // color levels, applies only for rainbowed display modes, it does not
-                        // apply for simple display modes algorithm group float rainbow3_step; // determines the third component step for neighbouring
+                        // apply for simple display modes algorithm group float rainbow3_step; // determines the third component step for neighboring
                         // color levels, applies only for rainbowed display modes, it does not
                         // apply for simple display modes algorithm group int color_alg;       // applies only for rainbowed display modes (rgb smooth algorithm,